huggingface/datasets/docs/source/about_dataset_load.rst

    .. tip::

        :func:`datasets.DownloadManager.download_and_extract` can download files from a wide range of sources.
 If the data files are hosted on a special access server, you should use :func:`datasets.DownloadManger.download_custom`.
-Refer to the package reference of :class:`datasets.DownloadManager` for more details.
+Refer to the reference of :class:`datasets.DownloadManager` for more details.

 3. :func:`datasets.DatasetBuilder._generate_examples` reads and parses the data files for a split.
 Then it yields dataset examples according to the format specified in the ``features`` from :func:`datasets.DatasetBuilder._info`.
 The input of :func:`datasets.DatasetBuilder._generate_examples` is actually the ``filepath`` provided in the keyword arguments of the last method.